cairo-lab/xray_fingerprints/README.md

-# The Risk of Shortcutting in Deep Learning Algorithms
+# The Risk of Shortcutting in Deep Learning Algorithms in Medical Research

-This repository contains the code to reproduce the experiments of the paper "he Risk of Shortcutting in Deep Learning Algorithms."
+This repository contains the code to reproduce the experiments of the paper "he Risk of Shortcutting in Deep Learning Algorithms in Medical Research."

 ## Abstract
 While deep learning (DL) offers the compelling ability to detect details beyond human vision, its black-box nature makes